dmnrcht/BikeTracks/doc/report.md

 - Damien Rochat <damien.rochat@master.hes-so.ch>
 - Sébastien Richoz <sebastien.richoz@master.hes-so.ch>

-## Objective
+## Introduction

+### Goal
-The goal of this project is to develop an Android mobile app as part of the master course T-Mobop.
+The goal of this project is to develop an Android mobile application.
 The project is developped in Java and is called "BikeTracks"

 This application let users discover mountain bike tracks by exploring them on a map and gives the following details on each track : the track itself drawn on the map, the altimetry profile and distance.